tnaskali/bgg-api/README.md

 # Terms of use

-This is just a bridge to BoardGameGeek's API, so [their terms of use](https://boardgamegeek.com/wiki/page/XML_API_Terms_of_Use#) still apply.
+This is just a proxy to BoardGameGeek's API, so
+[their terms of use](https://boardgamegeek.com/wiki/page/XML_API_Terms_of_Use#) still apply.
 Be sure to read them before deciding to use this API.

 # Credits and inspirations